 This is the stuff of dreams – a mountain of crisp meringue with a marshmallowy centre, filled with dollops of rich and velvety limoncello cream, dripping with tangy raspberry juice, stuffed with fresh raspberries, then finished with a generous shake of icing sugar and raspberry powder.
 Yeah!
 Truly awesome!

 1 Preheat oven to 120°C (250°F) – do not use fanbake.
-Line a baking tray (baking sheet) with baking (parchment) paper, and on the curly side, trace out a 20cm (8”) circle.
+Line a baking tray (sheet) with baking (parchment) paper, and on the curly side, trace out a 20cm (8”) circle.
 Turn paper over (it will now lie flat).

 2 Put egg whites and salt in a greasefree bowl of an electric cake mixer.
 Whisk egg whites on a slow speed to begin.
 Once a soft foam forms, (about 2 minutes), increase the speed and whisk until stiff (less than 2 minutes).
 Continue whisking while adding caster sugar a tablespoon at a time.
 I usually drop the speed of the machine while adding the sugar to prevent it spraying everywhere but do not stop the machine, nor scrape down the sides of the bowl, during the process.
 Whisk for several minutes more until very stiff, then turn off machine and sprinkle over cornflour, vinegar and vanilla extract.
 Use a large metal spoon to carefully mix ingredients together without deflating the whipped whites.

 3 Transfer mixture in dollops to the prepared baking tray, and keeping it within the traced circle, quickly smooth it into a rough round – don’t try to make it perfect or fiddle with it unduly because you’ll knock out air.
 Rough is good!